 The deportation of persons with a legally binding deportation decision and the associated disclosure of medical data has been a topic for the Central Ethics Committee (CEC) of the SAMS for years.
 The desire of the authorities to carry out deportation efficiently must not undermine the medical-ethical obligations of physicians, especially with regard to professional secrecy.

 Due to the legal changes that came into force in May 2022, the responsibility for the decision on fitness for transport now lies explicitly and exclusively with the physician commissioned by the State Secretariat for Migration (SEM) and not with the attending (prison) physician.
-Only medical data that is really necessary for the execution of the expulsion may be transmitted.
+Only medical data that is really necessary for the execution of the expulsion may be transmitted, not to the authorities, but from doctor to doctor.

-This means that data is transmitted from doctor to doctor, not to the authorities.
-Medical secrecy should be respected.
-Ideally, consent to data disclosure is available.
-If it is refused, it is strongly recommended to obtain a release from medical secrecy by the superior authority, despite the new provision of the law and ordinance.
+Medical secrecy should be respected when these health data are transmitted.
+Ideally, consent to data disclosure is available from the person to be deported.
+If it is refused, it is strongly recommended to the attending doctor to obtain a release from medical secrecy by the superior authority, despite the new provision of the law and ordinance.

 An article published jointly by the SAMS, the FMH and the Conference of Swiss Prison Doctors in the Schweizerische Ärztezeitung (SÄZ) provides an overview of these changes and the concrete procedure.